hlandau/acmetool/_doc/SCHEMA.md

 corresponding to that provider URL exists should generate a new account key and store it for that provider URL.

-#### authorizations

-An ACME client MAY keep track of unexpired ACME authorizations it has obtained from a provider in order to avoid unnecessarily rerequesting authorizations.
-It does this by maintaining a directory "authorizations" underneath a given account directory.
-Each directory in this directory represents a hostname.
-Each such directory MAY contain the following files:

-  - "expiry", a file containing an RFC 3336 timestamp representing the expiry time of the authorization.

-  - "url", a file containing the URL of the authorization.

-An authorization is deemed valid and useable for the purposes of requesting a certificate only if it has an "expiry" file expressing a point in time in the future.

 ### keys

 An ACME State Directory MUST contain a subdirectory "keys" which contains